Most Kachava reviews you see online have one thing in common: a vested interest in selling more Ka’ chava protein powders!

 3. The price for the Ka’chava blend is a bit steep.
 I predominantly purchase the Sunwarrior and Garden of Life meal replacements, because they both have excellent, all organic ingredients at a far better price to quantity ratio.

-The three most popular Ka’ chava negative review on Amazon are:
+The three most popular Ka’ chava negative reviews on Amazon are:

 I found a large clump, of what appears to be animal hair, in my bag.
 They appear to have a pest problem, and I notified the FDA’s Department of Food Safety.